-Thank you to those who joined us for Salon Juste No. 4 - On Land: Climate Change and Environmental Justice in Miami
+Salon Juste No. 4 - On Land: Climate Change and Environmental Justice in Miami

 We held our fourth salon as the sun set over the bay on the Miami Science Barge.
 The CLEO Institute's Caroline Lewis moderated a lively conversation with local activists/advocates Michael Clarkson, Valencia Gunder & Ajani Stewart of the City of Miami Office of Resiliency who discussed the challenges facing Miami but also lifted up the ways in which people are trying to address them.
 People reflected on their own practices and conversed in groups gathered around big tables about what is currently happening in Miami and how they can help.
 Our designer Heidi Lellelid used vases of different heights and sizes to illustrate the number of inches the sea level is set to rise in a given year, and invited people to write their hopes and commitments on strips of fabric that were hung on line along the Barge.
 It was beautiful.

 Special thanks to Zak the Baker for delicious bread and pastries that we all enjoyed so much!

 Be sure to fill out the City of Miami's Resiliency Survey here!